Concurrent Enrollment FAQ

 Students interested in concurrent enrollment must be approved by their local high school.

 Qualified students must meet all prerequisites for the college classes they intend to take.
 Qualified students must be under the age of 21 and enrolled in the 9th grade or higher.
+Check with your school district for additional eligibility requirements.

 Many state-guaranteed transfer college courses are available for concurrent enrollment.
-However, there are some restrictions on choice of courses:
+However, there are some restrictions on choice of courses.

 However, upon high school graduation, if students do not attend the same college or university where they earned the concurrent enrollment credit, the application of transfer credit to general education, prerequisite, and degree programs may vary at the receiving institution.